In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Many restaurants, particularly in Palma will host a special New Year’s Eve menu.
 In some cases, you may need to reserve and order in advance.

-Also with the volume of revellers going out, then taxis may well be hard to secure.
+Also with the volume of revellers going out, taxis may well be hard to secure.
 So my advice again is to book a taxi early if you think you will need one.

 You can read more about New Year’s Eve in Mallorca here.